 Like Schools, Hospitals are stressed for funds.
 Hospital wards, operation theaters, hallways, parking lots need round the clock, good quality illumination.
 Hundreds of thousands of dollars are needed to fund the lighting electricity bills alone.
 This is why we thing the education of LED technology for hospital and healthcare facilities is important for a sustainable future for the healthcare industry, along with providing safer areas for such fragile environments like hospitals.

 New or Retrofit - It Depends

 As a facility manager of a hospital, you can convert over to LED but keep your investment in your fixtures.
 Outdoors, you can replace Metal Halide with LED Retrofit Kits.
 It's as simple as a bulb and ballast replacement.
 Indoors, you can replace fluorescent tubes with ballast compatible LED Tubes.
-So converting to LED doesn't have to be difficult or costly if you understand how you can retrofit.
+So converting over to LED products doesn't have to be difficult or costly if you understand how you can retrofit.

 LED Technology – A leap ahead